iwona-pekala/mobile-a11y/Android/Text Field/Label.md

-# Programmatic Names for Text Fields
+# Programmatic Name for Text Field

 Material 3 [`TextField`](https://developer.android.com/reference/kotlin/androidx/compose/material3/TextField.composable) should be the first choice if possible.